 Clinical Laboratory Test Abnormalities

-Clinical laboratory findings for Amturnide were obtained in a controlled trial of Amturnide administered at the maximal dose of 300/10/25 mg compared to maximal doses of dual therapies, i.e., aliskiren/amlodipine 300/10 mg, aliskiren/HCTZ 300/25 mg and amlodipine/HCTZ 10/25 mg.
+Clinical laboratory findings for Amturnide in patients with hypertension not concomitantly treated with an ARB or ACEI were obtained in a controlled trial of Amturnide administered at the maximal dose of 300/10/25 mg compared to maximal doses of dual therapies, i.e., aliskiren/amlodipine 300/10 mg, aliskiren/HCTZ 300/25 mg and amlodipine/HCTZ 10/25 mg.

 Blood Urea Nitrogen (BUN)/Creatinine

-No patients treated with Amturnide had elevations in BUN > 40 mg/dL or creatinine > 2.0 mg/dL.
+No patients with hypertension not concomitantly treated with an ARB or ACEI treated with Amturnide had elevations in BUN greater 40 mg/dL or creatinine greater 2.0 mg/dL.

 Liver Function Tests

-Occasional elevations (greater than 150% from baseline) in ALT (SGPT) were observed in 2.7% of patients treated with Amturnide, compared with 1.7-2.7% in patients treated with the dual combinations.
+Occasional elevations (greater than 150% from baseline) in ALT (SGPT) were observed in 2.7% of patients treated with Amturnide, compared with 1.7% to 2.7% in patients treated with the dual combinations.
 No patients were discontinued due to abnormal liver function tests.

-The following adverse reactions have been identified during post-approval use of either aliskiren or amlodipine.
+The following adverse reactions have been identified during post-approval use of either aliskiren, amlodipine or HCTZ.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency or establish a causal relationship to drug exposure:

 No drug interaction studies have been conducted between Amturnide and other drugs.
 In a phase III sub-study, there was no clinically relevant change in the exposure of aliskiren, amlodipine, and HCTZ observed with Amturnide compared to the dual combinations of aliskiren and amlodipine, amlodipine and HCTZ, and aliskiren and HCTZ.
 Studies with the individual aliskiren, amlodipine, and HCTZ components are described below.